krzentner/language-world/data/gpt-3.5-turbo/goal_md/plate-slide-side-3.md

 To slide the plate sideways into the target location reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper above the plate  2.
-Grab the plate with the gripper  3.
-Line the plate up with the target location  4.
-Slide the plate sideways to the target location
+Put gripper near the plate  2.
+Slide gripper under the plate  3.
+Lift gripper and plate up  4.
+Move gripper and plate to goal location  5.
+Slide the plate off the gripper and onto the target location
-    First, put the gripper above the plate.
+    First, put the gripper near the plate.
-    - When the robot's gripper is not vertically aligned with the plate, move the robot's gripper until the robot's gripper is vertically aligned with the plate
+    - When the robot's gripper is not near the plate, move the robot's gripper until the robot's gripper is near the plate Slide the gripper under the plate.
-    If the plate becomes left of the gripper, go back to putting the gripper above the plate.
-Because the plate is a large object, check if the gripper is lined up with it from the front instead of around it.
+    - When the robot's gripper is near the plate and the robot's gripper is not under the plate, move the robot's gripper until the robot's gripper is under the plate
-    - When plate is not left of the robot's gripper and plate is not forward aligned with the robot's gripper, move the robot's gripper until the robot's gripper is forward aligned with the plate and the robot's gripper is closed
+    Lift up the gripper and plate.
-    As long as the gripper is still mostly around the plate and the plate isn't lined up with the target location, line up the plate with the target location.
+    - When the robot's gripper is under the plate and the robot's gripper is not lifted, lift the gripper and plate up Move the gripper and plate to the goal location.
-    - When plate is horizontally aligned with target location, move the robot's gripper until the robot's gripper is above the plate
+    - When the gripper and plate are lifted and the robot's gripper is not near the goal location, move the gripper and plate to the goal location
-    If the plate is lined up with the target location to the side, slide it.
+    Slide the plate off the gripper and onto the target location.
-    - When the robot's gripper is forward aligned with the plate and the plate is not horizontally aligned with target location move the robot's gripper until the robot's gripper is horizontally aligned with target location.
+    - When the gripper and plate are near the goal location and the robot's gripper is not slid out from under the plate, slide the gripper out from under the plate and onto the target location